Everything You Wanted To Know About TPAs

 What Are the Characteristics of the TPA Firms?

 Many of the firms were started by the people who still run them, with the daily hands-on experience in all facets of the business.
-Not surprisingly, the firms tend to take on the personal traits of those people.
+Not surprisingly, the firms tend to take on the personal traits of those people and original clients.
 This, of course, accounts for much of the personalization and enthusiasm which has made the TPA business successful.
 TPA firms tend to retain their “personality” even after corporate changes.
 The “personality” is the comfort factor that retains the clients!
 However, it also makes it virtually impossible to make generalizations of how the firms operate.
+They are individualists.
 TPA firms also have the unusual custom of trying to remain invisible.
-Unlike their similar sister professions of law and CPA firms and the insurance industry, which give their own names more prominence than the client's, TPAs have traditionally made their function seem like an office of the employee benefit plan.
+Unlike their similar sister professions of law firms and the insurance industry, which give their own names more prominence than the client's, TPAs have traditionally made their function seem like an office of the employee benefit plan.
 This is not modesty, but merely a professional commitment, and to emphasize to employers and workers that the plan belongs to them.
 (While this is admirable, it means that most people have never heard of TPAs, and are thus skeptical that TPAs have such a huge part of the market.)

 What Is Stop-Loss & SPBA Stop-Loss Service Partners?